arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 <p class="pg">From the perspective of Rohan and Alethea:</p>

 <p class="para_first">
 “We should have come down here sooner.
 We should have kept a closer eye on Zior.”
-Rohan muttered.
+Rohan muttered.</p>

 “You go and confront the king.
-I’ll go about breaking this dark veil of deception,” replied Alethea.</p>
+I’ll go about breaking this dark veil of deception,” replied Alethea.

 Alethea went to a square in the middle of the city.
 She began to cast a spell.
 As she was muttering the incantation, some of the king's soldiers approached her, but they fell back as soon as they saw she was an elf.
 They could sense that she was a powerful elf, even from far away, and they dared not confront her.